Growing up with a famous sibling…

 Villa of the Mosaics

 The Villa of the Mosaics in Spello is one of the most extraordinary archaeological discoveries in Umbria.
-The nearly 500 square metres recovered site include 10 rooms with amazing mosaic floors of geometric decorations, wild and fantastic animals, human figures and scenes of life.
+The nearly 500 square meters recovered site includes 10 rooms with amazing mosaic floors of geometric decorations, wild and fantastic animals, human figures, and scenes of life.
 Stone ‘carpets’ of rare beauty.

 Civic and Diocesan Art Gallery